-Andrew Mason is Lead Economist in the Office of the Chief Economist for the East Asia and Pacific Region of the World Bank.
+Andrew Mason is Deputy Chief Economist in the Office of the Chief Economist for the East Asia and Pacific Region of the World Bank.
 Prior to joining the Chief Economist’s Office, Mr. Mason served as Manager of the Social Protection and Jobs Global Practice for the Bank’s Europe and Central Asia Region.

 He holds a Ph.D. in applied economics from Stanford University and a Master of Public Policy (MPP) from Harvard University.